What is Shareholder Resolution?

 Shareholder Resolution refers to the proposals submitted by the shareholders, to the management of the publicly listed company, whereby the decision for the outcome of such resolution is arrived at by voting at the annual general meeting.
 Typically, the process followed is that shareholder propose a recommendation, a resolution to that effect is presented at the annual general meeting and then it is voted upon.

 In common parlance, the term ‘resolution’ means a formal decision made at a meeting employing a voting system.
 Extending this understanding, shareholder resolution refers to the resolution by shareholders for a vote at the annual general meeting.
 Practically, the management committee opposes this, thus comes the requirement of voting for such resolution.
 Shareholders, holding a minimum specified percentage of voting rights in the organization, may propose to pass a resolution for aspects such as corporate governance, corporate social responsibility, etc. Specifically, for publicly held organizations in the United States, the Securities Exchange Commission (‘SEC’) regulates and manages submissions and the handling of shareholder resolutions.

 Purpose of Shareholder Resolution

-- Shareholders may go for a resolution motion to not only raise a moral flag but also for a requirement for change in company policies, practices and disclosures and such.
+- Shareholders may go for a resolution motion to not only raise a moral flag but also for a requirement for change in company policies, practices and disclosures, and such.
 The main aim of the shareholder is not to file letters with the company but to engage with the company.
 Ultimately, it is also possible for the company to improve in some areas post considering the requests made for resolution.
-Here, it is important to note that These resolutions are not at all binding on the management of the organization.
+Here, it is essential to note that These resolutions are not at all binding on the management of the organization.